The Ballad of the Salty Sea: Overview

-Gradually, the conflicts of the First World War begin.
+Gradually, the conflicts of World War I begin.
 The Australians and the Japanese discover the plans of the Germans.
-Rinald Groovesnore, Royal Australian Navy Officer and cousins' uncle, was notified and arrived on Bura Nea.
+Rinald Groovesnore, Royal Australian Navy Officer and the cousins' uncle, was notified and arrived on Bura Nea.
 Thanks to Tarao and Pandora, he discovers Escondida.
-The Monk, informed by Corto of the departure of the two young people, supposes that his lair will be found.
+The Monk, informed by Corto of the departure of the cousins, supposes that his lair will be found.
 He then deserts the island by a submarine with Taki Jap.
-But, just before, for mysterious reasons, he tries vainly to kill Slütter.
+Before that, however, he tries to kill Slütter.

-When Rinald Groovesnore arrives, everyone is arrested except the two fugitives, who were able to leave in time.
-Pandora and Cain testify positively in favor of Corto, who is thus pardoned.
-But Slütter is condemned by Rinald Groovesnore to be executed and attempts from the cousins to save him are useless.
+When Rinald Groovesnore arrives, everyone is arrested except the two fugitives, who managed to leave in time.
+The cousins. testify positively in favor of Corto, who is thus pardoned.
+Rinald Groovesnore condemns Slütter to be executed despite attempts from the cousins to save him.

 Rummaging through Slütter's belongings, Cain and Tarao discover a letter he addresses to Corto.
 He reveals a capital secret that could have saved him.
-He explains the identity and the secrets of the Monk, whom he learned during a delirium from this mysterious man.
+He explains the Monk's identity and secrets.
+Slütter learned this during a delirium from the Monk.
 He is actually Thomas Groovesnore, Rinald's brother and Cain's uncle.
-In the past, he passionately loved a woman named Margretha, who was his lover.
-But she eventually married his brother Tadee.
-During the ceremony, desperate, the man torched the house where the lovers had spent time and made believe in his death.
-Only she was expecting a baby from him; she claimed it came from her husband.
+Thomas passionately loved his lover Margretha, who eventually married his brother Tadee.
+During the ceremony, desperate, the man torched the house where the lovers had spent time and faked his death.
+She was expecting a baby from him but claimed that it came from Tadee.
 This baby was Pandora.
 This is why the Monk was protective of the cousins and went mad when he saw Pandora.
-Seeing in his daughter the face of the woman who was the ambition of his life, he was tortured by his painful past.
-And that's why he wanted to kill Slütter, so that he wouldn't reveal his secrets.
+Seeing in Pandora the face of Margretha, he felt tortured by his painful past.
+He wanted to kill Slütter, so that he would not reveal his secrets.

-Affected by the execution of his friend Slütter, Corto tries to blackmail Rinald Groovesnore with the letter to avenge him.
-To create trouble for the Officer, he forced him to release Rasputin, also sentenced to death.
-The latter will be grateful to Maltese, admitting to having a deep friendship, despite the hatred he seems to carry.
+Affected by the execution of his friend Slütter, Corto tries to blackmail Rinald with the letter to avenge him.
+To create trouble for Rinald, Corto forced him to release Rasputin, also sentenced to death.